max29aug/cloud-resume/README.md

 # cloud-resume
-This is a cloud resume which will be shown as a project to be hosted using both AWS CloudFront and Azure Front door.
+"This is a project called Cloud Resume, which I have uploaded as a repository.
+It showcases hosting a resume using both AWS CloudFront and Azure CDN."